ghc/ghc/docs/users_guide/phases.rst

     :category: cpp

-    The C pre-processor :command:`cpp` is run over your Haskell code if the ``-cpp`` option or ``-XCPP`` extension are given.
+    The C pre-processor :command:`cpp` is run over your Haskell code if the :ghc-flag:`-cpp` option or :extension:`CPP` extension are given.
 Unless you are building a large system with significant doses of conditional compilation, you really shouldn't need it.

 .. ghc-flag:: -D⟨symbol⟩[=⟨value⟩]
     :shortdesc: Define a symbol in the C pre-processor